swade1987/hands-on-with-kubernetes-workshop/ssh/README.md

-Generate RSA Key-Pair and add to this folder.
+Generate RSA key-pair and add to this folder.